biosyshack/bioinformatic-tools/README.md

 Mapping the Gene Symbols of an RNA-Seq or Microarray expression matrix into EntreZ or Uniprot identifiers (input: delimiter-separated file, prerequisites: mygene bioconductor package for EntreZ mapping, UniProt master file for UniProt).

-# getGContent (Python)
+# Fasta Analyzer (Python)
-[getGContent.py]
+[fastaAnalyzer.py]
-Reads fasta files and calculates the GC content for each DNA sequence.
+Reads fasta files, calculates the GC content for each DNA sequence and translates the latter into protein sequences

 # interactivePCA (R)
 [interactivePCA.R]